USS Bataan (LHD 5) replenishment-at-sea

-ATLANTIC OCEAN (July 2, 2020) - An MH-60S Sea Hawk helicopter, attached to Helicopter Sea Combat Squadron (HSC) 28, delivers cargo to the Wasp-class amphibious assault ship USS Bataan (LHD 5), not pictured, near the Harpers Ferry-class amphibious dock landing ship USS Oak Hill (LSD 51) during a replenishment-at-sea with the dry cargo and ammunition ship USNS William McLean (T-AKE 12), July 2, 2020.
-Bataan is conducting operations in the U.S. 6th Fleet in support of regional allies and partners, and U.S. national security interests in Europe and Africa.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Angus Beckles/Released)
+ATLANTIC OCEAN (July 2, 2020) - Boatswain's Mate Seaman Recruit Arandia Roxas, right, and Boatwain's Mate 3rd Class Isaih Laurence, assigned to the Wasp-class amphibious assault ship USS Bataan (LHD 5), cuts line during a replenishment-at-sea with the dry cargo and ammunition ship USNS William McLean (T-AKE 12) , July 2, 2020.
+Bataan is conducting operations in U.S. 6th Fleet in support of regional allies and partners, and U.S. national security interests in Europe and Africa.
+(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Darren Newell/Released)

 |Date Taken: